Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified five projects potentially impacting the region.
-Notable projects include Mount Ousley Interchange, Sylvan Ridge, Balgownie Mountain Bike Trail Infrastructure, and 68-74 Princes Highway Mixed-Use Development.
-The following details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified five projects likely to impact the area.
+Major projects include Mount Ousley Interchange, Sylvan Ridge, Balgownie Mountain Bike Trail Infrastructure, and 68-74 Princes Highway Mixed-Use Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.